Raleigh Little Theatre: History

 Raleigh Little Theatre started in 1935-36 when a group of Raleigh performers joined forces with technical workers from the Federal Theatre Project to bring community theatre to Raleigh.
 The theatre celebrated its 75th Anniversary Season in 2010–2011.
 The Piano Lesson, in October 2010, was the theatre's 600th production.

 Then, civic leader Cantey Venable Sutton started the Works Progress Administration construction of the main theatre, amphitheatre, and Rose Garden.
 In 2000, the main theatre was named in honor of Sutton.
 RLT's annual performance awards, given each June, have been called "Canteys" in her honor for a number of decades.

 RLT was the first community theatre in the South to cast actors of color during segregation.

 Venues

 The Raleigh Little Theatre facility includes three on-site venues: the 298-seat Cantey V. Sutton Theatre built in 1939; the outdoor 2000-seat RLT's Louise "Scottie" Stephenson Amphitheatre, also built in 1939; and the 150-seat Gaddy-Goodwin Teaching Theatre built in 1990.

 Special events

-Raleigh Little Theatre stages several special events throughout the year.
-Some of these are fundraisers for the theatre, others for social gatherings to recognize volunteers.
-Among these are:
+Raleigh Little Theatre stages several special events throughout the year, including fundraisers for the theatre, as well as social gatherings to recognize their volunteers.